Cool Features of Windows Mobile 7

 At the Mobile World Congress, Microsoft took the covers off its Windows Phone 7 which is the official name of Windows Mobile 7.
 Windows Mobile 7 is a new mobile operating system from Microsoft substituting Windows Mobile platform with its Zune HD user interface.
 The design language behind the platform is named Metro.

-The new interface in Windows phone 7 is quite good with colorful tiles serving as shortcuts to your most-used or favorite apps or Web sites.
+The new interface in Windows Phone 7 mobile phone is quite good with colourful tiles serving as shortcuts to your most-used or favourite apps or Web sites.
 Live Tiles can also be placed linking you to your Facebook profile or friends.
-Tiles are dynamic and update in real time.
+Tiles are dynamic and update in real-time.

 Microsoft has locked in the Windows 7 interface and informed that hardware partners will not be able to replace the Windows 7 UI.